roverwing/RoverWingLibrary/docs/basic.rst

 |guide| if you intend to use more than 20-30 NeoPixels.

-Note that RoverWing also contains an internal NeoPixel LED, which blinks green to indicate normal operation, or yellow to indicate low supply voltage.
+Note that RoverWing also contains an internal NeoPixel LED, which blinks green to indicate normal operation, or red to indicate low supply voltage.
 This NeoPixel can not be directly controlled by the user (other than setting the low voltage threshold as described in section `Voltage Sensing`_).